Dysoxylum macrocarpum

-Dysoxylum macrocarpum is a tree in the family Meliaceae.
+Dysoxylum macrocarpum is a species of tree in the family Meliaceae.
 The specific epithet macrocarpum is from the Greek meaning 'large fruit'.

 Description

 The tree grows up to 33 m tall with a trunk diameter of up to 50 cm.
 The bark is grey-green.
 The flowers are creamy-white to orangeish.
 The fruits are orange-red, round to pear-shaped, up to 10 cm in diameter.

 Distribution and habitat

 Dysoxylum macrocarpum is found in Thailand and Malesia.
 Its habitat is forests from sea-level to 1800 m altitude.